yainit/kernels/4.8/Readme.md

 ============================================

-The patchset "cold-sweat-under-chloridic-sky" contains the last unified selection of patches for version 4.8.6 of linux kernel from the distributions
+The patchset "cold-sweat-under-chloridic-sky" contains the last unified selection of patches for version 4.8.6 of linux kernel from the distributions, the patchset "for-the-untrumped-trump-ass" contains the 4.8.7 full patchset together with the Realtime patches in time to this year's SuperFullMoon.
+What or Who is more complete and faster?

 Gentoo, Intel ClearOS, Sunxi-next-4.8.0-rc5, Ubuntu-4.8.0_27.29, OpenSuSE-4.8.3-1.1,
 ZEN (4.8.4-2.patch with scheduler MUQSS and EXFAT), Parabola (patch-4.8.4-gnu-pck1.patch with TCP-Stealth and UKSM),